thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 ### Mapped methods

-And now the most important part of a controller, the mapped methods: one for showing the form page, and other for processing the addition of new Seed Starter objects.
+And now the most important part of a controller, the mapped methods: one for showing the form page, and another one for processing the addition of new `SeedStarter` objects.

 ```java